-Pop Star was expected to be washed clean of rain that night in certain parts of the peaceful planet.
+Pop Star was expected to be washed clean of rain in certain parts of the peaceful planet.
 The rainclouds slowly tumbled into view wherever gathered, low rumbling within the depths.
 As they passed by, the droplets would pitter-patter softly, not a harsh raindrop touching the soft plains with the miracle of allowing life to grow still in effect.
 Occasionally, a flash of lightning and booms of thunder came to one's senses, but there was nothing threatening nature.
 Everything was peaceful as it was cleansed.

 Dreamland was silent as the rains passed by.
 Small Cappy children peeked through the windows to watch them fall and drip against the sills or plants.
 A few would gaze longingly through the showers, sleepy and calm as the lullaby increased or slowed in volume, speed, and tone.
 Not even the interruptions of thunderstorms could disturb their peaceful dreams.
 While the streets flooded and poised as danger to any crops, the beauty of it all lingered and drifted in as vapor, hovering over the ground like a white shadow.

-But as the children began to snooze up against glass, the adults relaxing in front of the tube or reading in the watery light, not one person noticed a figure slowly heading toward the sleepy town, the shape wavering as heat waves do in the hot days of summer.
+But as the children began to snooze up against glass, the adults relaxing in front of the tube in the watery light, not one person noticed a figure slowly heading toward the sleepy town, the shape wavering as heat waves in the hot days of summer.
 The rain made it impossible to distinguish the identity of the stranger, having absolutely no restrictions to how it was formed.
 It was of a blob, figuratively speaking, no true unique shape of its own.
 Steadily, however, as soon as the rains began to clear up, the wavering stopped, and a more bolder figure came into view.
 One glance at a slumbering child, and it knew exactly how it was supposed to look, only slightly different.